oasis-tcs/xacml-spec/xacml-v4.0-csd01.md

 Certain **_subject_** name-forms, **_resource_** name-forms and certain types of **_resource_** are internally structured.
 For instance, the X.500 directory name-form and RFC 822 name-form are structured **_subject_** name-forms, whereas an account number commonly has no discernible structure.
 UNIX file-system path-names and URIs are examples of structured **_resource_** name-forms.
 An XML document is an example of a structured **_resource_**.

 Generally, the name of a node (other than a leaf node) in a structured name-form is also a legal instance of the name-form.
-So, for instance, the RFC822 name "med.example.com" is a legal RFC822 name identifying the set of mail addresses hosted by the med.example.com mail server.
+So, for instance, the RFC822 name `med.example.com` is a legal RFC822 name identifying the set of mail addresses hosted by the med.example.com mail server.
 The XPath value md:record/md:patient/ is a legal XPath value identifying a node-set in an XML document.

 The question arises: how should a name that identifies a set of **_subjects_** or **_resources_** be interpreted by the **_PDP_**, whether it appears in a **_policy_** or a request **_context_**?
 Are they intended to represent just the node explicitly identified by the name, or are they intended to represent the entire sub-tree subordinate to that node?

 In the case of **_subjects_**, there is no real entity that corresponds to such a node.
 So, names of this type always refer to the set of **_subjects_** subordinate in the name structure to the identified node.
-Consequently, non-leaf **_subject_** names should not be used in equality functions, only in match functions, such as “urn:oasis:names:tc:xacml:1.0:function:rfc822Name-match” not “urn:oasis:names:tc:xacml:1.0:function:rfc822Name-equal” (see [Appendix E.3.14](#e314-special-match-functions)).
+Consequently, non-leaf **_subject_** names should not be used in equality functions, only in match functions, such as `urn:oasis:names:tc:xacml:1.0:function:rfc822Name-match` not `urn:oasis:names:tc:xacml:1.0:function:rfc822Name-equal` (see [Appendix E.3.14](#e314-special-match-functions)).

 #### 3.3.1.2 Effect

-The **_effect_** of the **_rule_** indicates the **_rule_**-writer's intended consequence of a "True" evaluation for the **_condition_**.
-Two values are allowed: "Permit" and "Deny".
+The **_effect_** of the **_rule_** indicates the **_rule_**-writer's intended consequence of a `True` evaluation for the **_condition_**.
+Two values are allowed: `Permit` and `Deny`.

 #### 3.3.1.4 Obligation expressions